 Beat summer’s heat by creating your own shade with vine-covered arbors.
 Plant annual or deciduous vines that let the sun and its warmth shine through during the cooler months.
 When the leaves return, they provide shade and cooler temperatures during warmer times.

 Arbors are as much at home in the food garden as the flowerbed.
 Connect two garden beds with an over-the-top arbor.
-Grow pole beans, melons or squash up and over the Titan Squash Tunnel (gardeners.com).
+Grow pole beans, melons or squash up and over the tunnel.
 You’ll expand your gardening space by going vertical and help reduce disease problems by increasing the sunlight and airflow reaching the plants.
 Secure large fruit to its obelisk with a net, cotton or macramé sling to prevent them from breaking off the vines.

 Dress up any home, garage or shed with trellises covered with flowering vines, climbing roses or an espaliered fruit tree.
 Provide space between the wall and trellis when mounting them to a building.
 The space reduces the risk of damage to the wall and the plants benefit from the added airflow and light.

 Many trellises are works of art in their own right, so when the plants go dormant the structure continues to dress up an otherwise blank wall.
-Whether you prefer simple squares and diamonds, circles, leaves or ceramic songbirds perched among the branchlike supports of the Enchanted Woods Trellis; select a design that reflects your personality and complements your garden design.
+Whether you prefer simple squares and diamonds, circles, leaves or ceramic songbirds perched among the branchlike supports of a wood trellis; select a design that reflects your personality and complements your garden design.

 Combine several trellis sections to create a decorative screen or bit of fencing.
 This is a perfect solution for creating privacy or a bit of vertical interest in any size or shape of garden space.
-Add colorful glass bottles and contemporary design to a vertical planting with a trellis like Gardener’s Achla Designs Vinifera Bottle Trellis.
+Add colorful glass bottles and contemporary design to a vertical planting with a trellis.

 Use obelisks as focal points and plant supports in the garden or containers.
 They’re perfect for creating scale in the garden, especially when new plantings are small and immature.
 Select a support tall and sturdy enough for the plants you are growing.